imf4ll/moo/README.md

 <br />

 ## 😎 About
-If you're tired of searching for video downloaders across the internet cause the domain was been seized, here are my solution, a CLI and a self-hosted service to avoid these problems, just install and download videos from your terminal or in-browser running the self-hosted service powered by React, Vite on frontend and Golang and Python on backend.
+If you're tired of searching for downloaders across the internet cause the domain was been seized, here are my solution, a CLI and a self-hosted service to avoid these problems, just install and download videos from your terminal or in-browser running the self-hosted service powered by React, Vite on frontend and Golang and Python on backend.